rust-lang/rust/doc/adding_lints.md

 }
 ```

-Now you'll want to also run the full test suite with `cargo test`.
+Now we should also run the full test suite with `cargo test`.
 At this point
 running `cargo test` should produce the expected output.
 Remember to run
 `tests/ui/update-all-references.sh` to update the `.stderr` file.